 This super easy, four-ingredient wild garlic (ramps) butter is the classic way to make the most of this wonderful seasonal ingredient.
 It keeps well and is easily freezable, so you can have a taste of spring year-round.

-Drizzle it over new potatoes, and asparagus, toss through pasta or rice, spoon onto grilled meat or seafood or simply slather onto toast!
+Drizzle it over new potatoes or asparagus, toss through pasta or rice, spoon onto grilled chicken or maple glazed salmon or simply slather it onto toast!
+(I recommend this Vogel’s style seeded bread).

 Ingredients